crazydonkey200/tensorflow-char-rnn/README.md

 This will train char-rnn on the first 1000 characters of the tiny shakespeare copus.
 The final train/valid/test perplexity should all be lower than 30.

 # Usage
+- `train.py` is the script for training.
-- `train.py` is the main script for training and sampling.
+- `sample.py` is the script for sampling.
 - `char_rnn_model.py` implements the Char-RNN model.

 ## Training